openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

   despite feedback

-In the case that a maintainer has violated the `Code of Conduct`_, the Goverance Team, specified in the Code of Conduct, will decide what the repercussions of the violation will be, including whether the violator can continue in the role of maintainer.
+In the case that a maintainer has violated the `Code of Conduct`_, the Governance Team, specified in the Code of Conduct, will decide what the repercussions of the violation will be, including whether the violator can continue in the role of maintainer.
 It should be noted that maintainers are expected to be exemplars and, as such, will be held to